symfony/symfony-docs/http_fundamentals.rst

     // print the HTTP headers followed by the content
     $response->send();

+There are also several response *sub-classes* to help you return :ref:`JSON <component-http-foundation-json-response>`, :ref:`redirect <redirect-response>`,
+:ref:`stream file downloads <component-http-foundation-serving-files>` and more.

 .. tip::

     The ``Request`` and ``Response`` classes are part of a standalone component